qtnc/6pad2/doc/python-scripting-api.md

 :	Called just after the page has been closed. load (str text):
 :	Occurs when the text of the page is about to be loaded.
 The text which is going to appear in the edition field is passed to the callback.
-You can return a new string to overwrite the text being loaded. save (str text):
+You can return a new string to overwrite the text being loaded. beforeSave (str fileName):
+:	Occurs when the page is about to be saved.
+The file name is passed in the callback and you can return another file name in order to save to a different file, save (str text):
 :	Occurs when the page is about to be saved.
 The text that is about to be saved is passed in the callback.
 You can return a new text string to overwrite what is going to be saved. status (str text):